Last updated: June 3, 2026

 3. Save.

-• Webhook-based: When a recording is completed, Zoom sends a notification and RecordFlow transfers it within minutes.
+• Near-real-time: When a recording is completed, Zoom notifies us and RecordFlow transfers it within minutes.

-• Hourly safety check: A scheduled job runs every hour to catch any recordings that may have been missed.
+• Hourly safety check: A scheduled job runs every hour to catch anything that slipped through.

-3. RecordFlow will check for new recordings and transfer them to your Drive
+3. RecordFlow checks for new recordings and transfers them to Drive.

 RecordFlow archives the following file types from your Zoom cloud recordings: